An intuitive construction of modular flow: Introduction

 The setting for Tomita-Takesaki theory is a Hilbert space $\H$ with a von Neumann algebra $\A$ describing the quantum degrees of freedom in some subsystem.
 The traditional development of the theory begins with a state $\ket{\Omega} \in \H$ that is ``cyclic and separating'' for $\A$ (defined in section \ref{sec:cyclic-separating}), and defines an antilinear operator $S_{\Omega}$ that acts as

 This is an unbounded operator, but it is sufficiently well behaved that the operator $\Delta_{\Omega} \equiv S_{\Omega}^{\dagger} S_{\Omega}$ is densely defined, positive, and invertible.
-This is called the \textit{modular operator}, and can be used to define the \textit{modular Hamiltonian} $K_{\Omega} \equiv - \log \Delta_{\Omega}.$ The modular Hamiltonian generates a unitary group that can be used to act on operators in $\A$ via the map
+This is called the \textit{modular operator}, and can be used to define the \textit{modular Hamiltonian} $K_{\Omega} \equiv - \log \Delta_{\Omega}.$ The modular Hamiltonian is a self-adjoint operator, so it generates a unitary group that can be used to act on operators in $\A$ via the map

-This is called called the modular flow of operators.
+This is called the modular flow of operators.

 The next step in the traditional development of the theory is to show that modular flow maps $\A$ into itself.
-This statement, known as Tomita's theorem, essentially says that the modular flow of a quantum subsystem is a symmetry of that subsystem.
+This statement, known as Tomita's theorem, essentially says that the modular flow of a quantum subsystem does not mix the subsystem with its complement.
 There are many approaches to proving Tomita's theorem \cite{takesaki2006tomita, van-daele-proof, zsido-proof, rieffel-proof, longo-proof, woronowicz-proof}, but the general method is to take an integral transform of the function $f(t) = \Delta_{\Omega}^{-it} \op{a} \Delta_{\Omega}^{it},$ show that the transformed function lies in $\A,$ and then to show that the inverse integral transform converges in a topology for which $\A$ is closed.
-After proving Tomita's theorem, one shows that the modular flow of operators satisfies something called the \textit{KMS condition}, which basically means that the state $\ket{\Omega}$, restricted to the subsystem described by the algebra $\A$, looks thermal with respect to the arrow of time generated by the Hamiltonian $K_{\Omega}.$
+After proving Tomita's theorem, one shows that the modular flow of operators satisfies something called the \textit{KMS condition}, which basically means that the state $\ket{\Omega}$, restricted to the subsystem described by the algebra $\A$, looks thermal with respect to the time-evolution map generated by the Hamiltonian $K_{\Omega}.$